Red, white, blue, and boozy, these amazing 4th of July cocktails are all you’ll need to get your Independence Day party rockin’.

-The aviation is one of the oldest cocktails in bartending history.
+Aviation is one of the oldest cocktail recipes in bartending history.

-First enjoyed in the early 1900s, it’s a classic gin drink flavored with floral notes.
+First enjoyed in the early 1900s, it’s a classic gin drink with a floral flavor.

 This recipe sticks to tradition, mixing up gin, maraschino liqueur, creme de violette, and a dash of lemon juice.

-Juleps are a bourbon-based cocktail, commonly enjoyed sitting on a porch on warm afternoons.
+Juleps are bourbon-based drinks, commonly enjoyed sitting on a porch on warm afternoons.

-The Southern favorite is ideal for the 4th.
-Especially this refreshing version, which is loaded with fresh mint leaves and maple syrup.
+The Southern favorite is ideal for the Fourth.
+Especially this refreshing version, which is loaded with fresh mint leaves.

 It’s easy to make, and a guaranteed crowd-pleaser, so get to muddling your mint!

-Kick things up a notch on your 4th with these funky shots.
+Kick things up a notch on your fourth with these funky shots.

 Made with vodka and layers of red, white, and blue gelatin, these guys are all dressed up and ready to party.

-Blackberries, gin, lemon juice, and soda – this heavenly recipe is light, refreshing, and fruity.
+Blackberries, gin, lemon juice, and soda – this heavenly recipe is light, refreshing & refreshing with a fruity punch.

-The color is beautiful and the taste is divine.
+The color is beautiful and the flavor is divine.

 You’ll need a muddler to unlock all the delicious flavors of the fresh fruit, but I’ve found a pestle works just as well in a pinch.